-- Cut enough of the newspaper into half-sheets to use under each paper before applying the paste.
-Creases will leave ridges in the dried paste papers so, if necessary, iron the newspapers flat.
+- Cut enough of the newspaper into half-sheets to be used under each paper while applying the paste.
+Creases will leave ridges in the dried paste papers so, if necessary, iron these newspapers flat.

 - Cut plenty of tools from the stiff cardboard.
 (You will need extra tools to replace those that soften from the moisture of the paste.)

 - Set out half-sheets of newspaper, paper for colored paste, and paper towels.